 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This course introduces key theories and concepts that will help you to interpret and engage with current issues and debates in the field of natural resource management.
-To achieve this you will initially explore how certain social constructs, such as property rights, valuing natural capital, and community participation, affect resource management.
-This is followed by an exploration of basic ecological and physical principles that are critical to understanding current natural resource issues—both within Australia and around the world.
-This social and ecological/physical knowledge is then applied to an exploration of how different natural resources (e.g., water, organisms and minerals) are managed (including through policy and legislation) and how certain resource industries (e.g., forestry, mining and fisheries) are performing.
+You will explore how certain social constructs, such as property rights, valuing natural capital, and stakeholder engagement, affect natural resource management.
+You will also examine basic ecological and physical principles that are critical to understanding current natural resource issues—both within Australia and around the world.
+These social and ecological/physical knowledges will be applied to investigate how different natural resources (e.g. water, organisms and minerals) are managed (including through data manipulation, policy and legislation) and how certain natural resource industries (e.g. forestry, mining and fisheries) are performing.

 Objectives/Learning Outcomes/Capability Development

 Program Learning Outcomes